Miguel Branco

 PhD Student

 Aldo did a BSc in Biology and an MSc in Bioscience at the Instituto Politécnico Nacional in Mexico.
 Whilst there he worked on population genetics and phylogeography of wild plants.
 He also gained industrial experience at Igenomix Mexico, working on pathogen detection, and at Hirostechnologias.
-He started his PhD in 2022 funded by CONACYT, Mexico’s national council for science and technology.
+He started his PhD in 2022 to study transposon regulation in primate trophoblast.

 Alumni

 Darren Taylor was a PhD student from 2017 to 2022.
 He developed a new strategy for locus-specific ChIP-seq profiling at interspersed repeats.
-He is currently a postdoc in Michelle Percharde’s lab.
+He is currently a postdoc in Mark Yarmarkovich’s lab at NYU.

 Özgen Deniz was a postdoc from 2014 to 2020.
 Amongst other contributions, she uncovered TEs that gain enhancer activity in AML.
 She is now a group leader at the Barts Cancer Insitute.